legionJP/Spring_SpringBoot/ServletWebsite/Docks/IntroToMVC.md

 so
 # To create the 1.
 Controller ---> Have to use the Servlet
 # To create the 2.
 View ---> use the JSP
 # To create the 3.
-Model ----> Use the Simple Java Class or (POJO) --> Plain od Java Object class
+Model ----> Use the Simple Java Class or (POJO) --> Plain old Java Object class
 ```
 # Note :
 ```